ibm-cloud-architecture/refarch-integration/README.md

 * [Hybrid Service Management and Operations](#hybrid-service-management)
 * [Compendium](./docs/compendium.md)
 * [Contribute to the solution](#contribute)

+## Target audiences
+* Architects who want to deeply understand how all the components work together, and how to support the non-functional requirements
+* Developers who want to understand best practices for implementation, logging, devops, testing.
+* Project managers to understand all the artifacts to be included in an hybrid integration solution

 ## What you will learn
 By studying this set of projects and articles you will learn: